xuanzee/PUI2016_fb55/HW6_fb55/README.md

 ### Assignment 1.
 Work from the scheleton notebook https://github.com/fedhere/PUI2016_fb55/blob/master/HW6_fb55/building_nrg_instructions.ipynb with the inline instructions.
 **Turn in as a notebook**, you can work in groups as usual, have a statement of the workbalance in the group as usual.

 ### Assignment 2.
-Finish the citibike mini-project and WRITE A SHORT REPORT ON IT WITH AUTHOREA.
+Finish the citibike mini-project and WRITE A SHORT REPORT ON IT WITH AUTHOREA (https://www.authorea.com/).

 You should have made an authorea account last week.
 Submit by including the link to the authorea writeup in your HW6 repo readme.
-The writup should be short (<500 words).
+The writup should be short (less than 500 words).
 It should include plots, a link to the githubRepo work (possibly the notebook incorporated in the work) It needs to be in correct English.
 It needs the following sections: